 How to unzip files in ubuntu?

-by emilia_hackett , in category: General Help , a year ago
+by emilia_hackett , in category: General Help , 2 years ago

 How to unzip files in ubuntu?